apptainer/singularity-userdocs/installation.rst

 Install the CentOS/RHEL package using ``yum``
 ---------------------------------------------

-The epel (Extra Packages for Enterprise Linux) repos contains Singularity.
+The epel (Extra Packages for Enterprise Linux) repos contain Singularity.
 The singularity package is actually split into two packages called ``singularity-runtime`` (which simply contains the necessary bits to run singularity containers) and ``singularity`` (which also gives you the ability to